The Meadows, Vicars Bridge Road, Blairingone

-Morgans are independent and using computerised research have access to the whole of the market to find the most suitable rate and mortgage product for your needs.
+Morgans has access to the whole of the market to find the most suitable rate and mortgage product for your needs.
 Our rates and information update on a daily basis so we are always able to advise the most competitive mortgages on the market.

 – Capital & Interest is the simplest type of mortgage.
 The payment you make to the lender every month pays off both the capital and interest from the loan.
 Provided you keep up the payments, you are guaranteed to pay off the loan by the end of the term agreed (usually 25 years).
 The lender calculates your monthly repayments depending on the amount borrowed, how long for, the interest rate and how the rate you have chosen is set.